-Do not keep alcohol in your house — or anywhere that is within easy access for you.
+Don't keep alcohol in your house — or anywhere that is within easy access for you.
 If you know that alcohol is in your kitchen, you may be more tempted to reach for it.

 If you live with friends or family, kindly ask them to do the same to support your sobriety.

 Continuing to show up at support groups holds you accountable and reminds you why you got sober in the first place.
 Doing this can help you to stay sober.

-For example, if you are struggling in your marriage or dealing with trauma, you may turn to alcohol as an escape mechanism.
-Psychotherapy can help you tackle the root of your issues in a healthy way.
+For example, if you're struggling in your marriage or dealing with trauma, you may turn to alcohol as an escape mechanism.
+Therapy can help you tackle the root of your issues in a healthy way.

 Because alcoholism is often linked to depression, consider getting your body moving to help boost your mood.